cozy/cozy-docs/src/documents/hack/contributing/index.html.md

     vagrant up
     ```

-4. Update it if needed
+4. Update it, if needed

     ```sh
     vagrant ssh